-The healthcare industry has one of the largest and most tedious paperwork loads of any industry.
-A substantial portion of that paperwork doesn’t have anything to do with medical information, but instead has to do with managing contracts and other types of legal documents.
+The healthcare industry has one of the largest and most tedious healthcare contracts and paperwork loads of any industry.
+A substantial portion of that paperwork doesn’t have anything to do with medical information.
+Instead, it has to do with managing contracts and other types of legal documents.

-Types of Contracts
+Types of Healthcare Contracts

 Physician Employment Contract

 A physician employment contract is an agreement between a physician and a hospital, with the physician agreeing to work as an employee of the hospital.

 Physician Recruitment Contract

 Typically, recruitment contracts will specifically stay in compliance with federal Stark laws, which deals with the handling of referrals.
 If hired, the just-recruited physician will be in a position to accrue federal inpatient and outpatient referrals (designated as health services or “DHS” in Stark).

 Management Services Arrangement

 For the physical offices, the management company will lease or sublease the practice’s medical offices.
 As part of the lease, the management company keeps the offices in good repair (office furniture, facilities, and medical equipment).
 Included with this is also janitorial and custodial services.

 Medical Directorship Arrangement

 In the medical field, a transfer agreement is a written agreement between two separate healthcare providers for transferring a patient from one to the other.
 A fairly straightforward document, a medical transfer agreement is nonetheless a legal document requiring witnesses and signatures, and needs to be compliant with specific laws.

-Contract Management Software
+Healthcare Contract Management Software

 Contract lifecycle management (CLM) platforms make handling these types of contracts easier, more simplified, and more intuitive than ever before.
 With Concord, you can perform e-signatures and e-negotiations, as well as review, share, and edit contracts from literally anywhere with an internet connection, anytime.

-Hospitals are the home of some of the world’s most advanced technologies, but the process of acquiring these technologies usually means entering into a licensing agreement of some kind.
+Hospitals are the home of some of the world’s most advanced technologies.
+However, the process of acquiring these technologies usually means entering into a licensing agreement of some kind.
 To understand how best to manage licensing agreements, it is important to understand the legal implications that accompany licensing agreements.

 “It pre-supposes a continuing interaction where the licensor and licensee work towards realizing their common goal, which is to effectively use the technology for their mutual benefit.
 Assuming that the relationship is successful, and therefore profitable, it would mean that both the licensor and licensee would be financially compensated, usually and primarily in the form of an ongoing incremental income stream on the basis of the success of the product in the marketplace.
 Licensing, therefore, entails very different legal and practical consequences to those of a sale or assignment.”
 (See here)